 Self-organization

-Perhaps the most crucial of the three main principles, self-organization lays at the core of ecological engineering Self-organization is a concept of self-development where species relations and networks are developed over time and selectively reinforced as more energy becomes available, to feed products into the system for production (H. T. Odum 1988).
-In other words, self-organization is the notion that species are continually added and removed from the system, trophic and non-trophic interactions change in dominance, and the environment itself also changes.
+Perhaps the most crucial of the three main principles because it is at the core of ecological engineering in..?
+How is it at the core or why?
+Then define… Self-organization is a concept of self-development where species relations and networks are developed over time and selectively reinforced as more energy becomes available, to feed products into the system for production (H. T. Odum 1988).
+Self-organization is the hypothesis?
+Theory? that species are continually added and removed from the system, trophic and non-trophic interactions change in dominance, and the environment itself also changes (citations).
+Any more recent papers you can cite here?
+I think you need more breadth in the literature demonstrated - there must be new papers on this too.

 Mitsch and Jørgensen (2004) have taken the definition one step higher and defined the term self-design as “the application of self-organization in the design of an ecosystem.”
-This is evident when we examine how the survival and persistence of species introduced into an ecosystem have more to do with nature than humans.
+This is evident when we examine how the survival and persistence of species introduced into an ecosystem have more to do with nature than humans?
+Confusing .
 Through the concept of self-design, we view nature as a partner as opposed to a force to overcome or dominate (Bergen, Bolton, and L. Fridley 2001).
-Many systems are organized into hierarchies – the organization can be controlled through external/imposed organization or by self-organization (Pahl-Wostl 1995).
-Self-organization in biological systems allows for the amplification of the production process through internal feedbacks.
-Undeniably, however, the degree of self-design varies in the varieties of sub-fields of ecological engineering.
+Hmm - this is a really interesting but challenging topic.
+Many systems are organized into hierarchies – the organization can be controlled through external/imposed organization or by self-organization??/ and??
+I thought you just said it was about species loss and addition?
+(Pahl-Wostl 1995).
+How does s-o relate to species turnover theory?
+Self-organization in biological systems allows for the amplification of the production process through internal feedbacks (citations) and this means???
+What - explain .
+The degree of self-design varies in the varieties of sub-fields of ecological engineering.
 Fields such as soil bioremediation are closer to practices of environmental engineering as reliance on human-made structures is more present (Figure 1).
-This is contrary to practices such as wetland restoration where enhanced aquatic chains, processes, and plant species can control for the influx and efflux substances such as phosphorous, nitrogen, and mercury (Mitsch and Gosselink 2000; St. Louis et al. 1994).
+This is different from the practices used in wetland restoration where enhanced aquatic chains, processes, and plant species can control for the influx and efflux substances such as phosphorous, nitrogen, and mercury (Mitsch and Gosselink 2000; St. Louis et al. 1994).
 Ecological succession is the manifestation of self-organization (Todd and Todd 1994).
 As diversity rises, stability increases and the system becomes more resilient to disturbance and perturbation.
 Hence, an ecologically-engineered ecosystem that greatly focuses on the concept of self-design is ultimately some of the most successful.
+And….. hanging again - tie it all together and put a bow on it please..

 Figure 1.
 Spectrum of ecological engineering examples, showing relative sustainability potential, reliance on self-design and required human engineering from Mitsch (1998).